Badlands (1984 video game)

-Plot
+Badlands (バッドランズ) is a LaserDisc arcade video game developed by Konami and published by both Konami and Centuri.
+It debuted at the Amusement and Music Operators Association show in October 1983 and was released to the public in early 1984.
 Badlands follows a cowboy named Buck seeking vengeance on a gang of outlaws and its leader, Landolf, for the murder of his wife and children.

 Gameplay

-Badlands is a first-person shooter action-adventure video game set in a wild west fantasy world.
-The game's arcade cabinet consists of one large "shoot" button.
-Badlands' gameplay consists of animated cutscenes, requiring players to shoot and react to environmental hazards and enemies.
-The game uses a life system, granting the player three lives upon starting.
-Losing all lives ends the game.
-The aim of the game is to eliminate outlaws and claim their bounties.
+Badlands is an interactive movie set in a wild west fantasy world.
+The arcade controls consist of a large "shoot" button and a regular "pass" button.
+Gameplay consists of video scenes, requiring players to shoot and react to environmental hazards and enemies, while passing innocent bystanders.
+The player starts with 3 lives and losing all lives ends the game.
+The objective is to eliminate outlaws and claim their bounties.

 Reception

 In Japan, Game Machine listed Badlands on their September 15, 1984, issue as the second most-successful upright arcade unit of the month.